mosababdo/duk4vb/vb_examples/readme.txt

-note that full_ocx and jsThing are still in development.

-you will probably have to compile any exes in these two directories yourself to ensure they are using the latest ocx version (binary compatiability not yet set)
+full_ocx is pretty much done at this point I think. binary compatability is not yet set though.
+You may have to recompile hostform.exe and jsthing.exe to get them to work with whatever the latest version ID of the ocx is.

-the ocx and with_debug use the open source scivb2 control:
+the ocx, with_debug, and jsThing use the open source scivb2 control:

 https://github.com/dzzie/scivb2